y3vhenii/y3vhenii/README.md

 ![Blue and Yellow Modern Artisan Parties and Celebrations X-Frame Banner](https://user-images.githubusercontent.com/33880254/186797530-ccd861f0-1f2e-49a2-82f8-b40013c9f084.jpg)
 <h2> 🔭 I am currently working on: </h2>
 <ul>
-  <li> 📱 iOS game that allows Ukrainian kids to refresh their knowledge of Ukrainan language by matching item names to their image.
-Feel free to contribute or ask any questions.
+  <li> 📱 iOS game that allows English speaking users to learn Ukrainian by matching pictures to words displayed on the screen.
 You can find the project <a href="https://github.com/y3vhenii/Ridna-Mova">here</a>.
   </li>
   <li> 🔧 Personal desktop assistant, using Python.
 It's functionality is still growing and every time I come up with a new feature, I make sure to add it.
 Feel free to explore this project <a href="https://github.com/y3vhenii/desktopAssistant">here</a>.
   </li>